 TIG welding aluminum has some unique challenges.
-As with most things, a little experience goes a long way; once you’ve learned the basics, aluminum can be welded with few problems.
+As with most things, a little experience goes a long way.
+Once you’ve learned the basics, you can weld aluminum with few problems.

 5 tips for TIG welding aluminum